BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: The BoreaRL Environment and Framework

 \subsection{Multi-Objective RL Environment (BoreaRL-Env)}

 We formalize the management task as a Partially Observable Markov Decision Process for MORL, defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{O}, P, \mR, \gamma)$.

-\textbf{Observation Space ($\mathcal{O}$):} BoreaRL supports two distinct operational modes that affect the observation space structure.
-In the \emph{generalist mode}, the agent receives an observation vector designed for training robust policies across diverse forest sites.
-The framework also supports a \emph{site-specific mode} with reduced observation dimensionality, fixed weather patterns, and deterministic initial conditions, suitable for location-specific policy optimization.
+\textbf{Observation Space ($\mathcal{O}$):} In the \emph{generalist mode}, the agent receives an observation vector designed for training robust policies across diverse forest sites.
+In \emph{site-specific mode} observation dimensionality is reduced, with fixed weather patterns, and deterministic initial conditions, suitable for location-specific policy optimization.
 See observation space details in Table~\ref{tab:observation_space}.

 \textbf{Action Space ($\mathcal{A}$):} The agent's actions directly manipulate the primary management levers through a discrete action space that encodes two management dimensions: \begin{enumerate}[leftmargin=*] \item \emph{Stand Density Change:} Discrete actions corresponding to changing stem density in stems ha$^{-1}$, representing thinning (negative values) or planting (positive values).
-In our benchmark, we use 5 actions: $\{-100, -50, 0, +50, +100\}$ stems ha$^{-1}$. \item \emph{Species Mix Change:} Discrete actions corresponding to the target conifer fraction.
-In our benchmark, we use 5 actions: $\{0.0, 0.25, 0.5, 0.75, 1.0\}$, ranging from purely deciduous to purely coniferous. \end{enumerate} The action space is encoded as a single discrete value where each of the actions represents a unique combination of density change and species mix target.
-The transition function is implicitly defined, where an action at year $t$ updates the stand properties, and the simulator runs for one year to produce the state at $t+1$.
+In our benchmark, we use 5 actions: $\{-100, -50, 0, +50, +100\}$ stems ha$^{-1}$. \item \emph{Species Mix Change:} Discrete actions corresponding to the conifer fraction.
+In our benchmark, we use 5 actions: $\{0.0, 0.25, 0.5, 0.75, 1.0\}$, ranging from purely deciduous to purely coniferous. \end{enumerate} The action space is encoded as a single discrete value where each of the actions represents a combination of density change and species mix target.
+The transition function takes an action at year $t$, updates the stand properties, and the simulator runs for one year to produce the state at $t+1$.

-\textbf{Vector Reward Function ($\mR$):} To explicitly handle the multi-objective problem, the environment returns a 2-dimensional reward vector at each step $t$:
+\textbf{Vector Reward Function ($\mR$):} To handle the multi-objective problem, the environment returns a reward vector at each step $t$, $\mR_t = [r_{c,t}, r_{t,t}]$, where components are normalized to $[-1, 1]$.

-where $R_{carbon,t}$ is the normalized net carbon change (including HWP accounting) with penalties, such as limit penalties for exceeding realistic carbon pools, density penalties for overcrowding, ineffective action penalties (thinning when no old trees available, planting when at maximum density), and a penalty for ecological collapse. $R_{thaw,t}$ is the asymmetric thaw reward that uses conductive heat flux to deep soil as a permafrost preservation proxy, with a penalty for warming versus cooling.
-Preference-conditioned training is supported through a preference weight input in the observation space, which enables training single policies that can adapt to different objective weightings without retraining.
-For more specifics and functionalities of the RL environment, see Appendix~\ref{app:environment}.